christianjans/encoder/README.md

 # encoder
 A simple iOS app that encodes and decodes text using keys.

-This app is currently not on the iOS App Store, however you can see the images below!
+This app is currently not on the iOS App Store, however feel free to take a look at the images below!

 NOTE: Ignore the time on the screenshots (I took the screenshots out of order).